jorgeparavicini/ngx-choices/projects/ngx-choices/README.md

 export class AppModule {}
 ```

 To configure the library globally use the `forRoot` pattern.
+This will override the defaults as described in the [choices.js documentation](https://github.com/Choices-js/Choices#configuration-options).

 ```ts
 @NgModule({